harrisoncramer/gitlab.nvim/README.md

 require("gitlab").toggle_discussions()
 ```

-You can jump to the comment's location in the reviewer window by using the `state.settings.discussion_tree.jump_to_reviewer` key, or the actual file with the 'state.settings.discussion_tree.jump_to_file' key.
+You can jump to the comment's location in the reviewer window by using the `state.settings.discussion_tree.jump_to_reviewer` key, or to the actual file with the `state.settings.discussion_tree.jump_to_file` key.

 Within the discussion tree, you can delete/edit/reply to comments with the `state.settings.discussion_tree.SOME_ACTION` keybindings.